Morphologies and dynamics of micro-droplet impact onto an idealised scratch: Introduction

-A significant amount of experimental, computational, and theoretical work has focused on the impact of single and multiple droplets onto smooth or nominally flat rough substrates, making these parts of the problem relatively well studied.
+A significant amount of experimental, computational and theoretical work has focused on the impact of single and multiple droplets onto smooth or nominally flat rough substrates, making these parts of the problem relatively well studied; for reviews on the topic refer to \citet{Josserand2016}, \citet{Yarin2006} and \citet{Khojasteh20161}.
 The dynamics of a single droplet impacting a solid smooth surface can be classified into three stages.
 In the first stage, the droplet spreads due to inertia on an air layer which prevents direct contact with the substrate.
-This air layer is either expelled or trapped in the droplet as a bubble when the droplet eventually makes contact with the substrate; for more detail refer to the review on droplet impact onto solid surfaces by \citet{Josserand2016}.
+This air layer is either expelled or trapped in the droplet as a bubble when the droplet eventually makes contact with the substrate.
 In the second stage, surface tension causes the droplet to oscillate or relax depending on the degree of viscous dissipation.
 In the final stage, the droplet spreads under capillary forces reaching an equilibrium that minimises free energy.
-The three stages were labelled by \citet{Rioboo2002} as kinematic and spreading, relaxation, and wetting/equilibrium.
-Models to predict the equilibrium spreading diameter have been developed \citep{VanDam2004a} as well as to predict the maximum spreading diameter, such as \citet{Pasandideh-Fard1996} and \citet{Roisman2009}.
+The three stages were labelled by \citet{Rioboo2002} as kinematic and spreading, relaxation and wetting/equilibrium.